 Kjelfossen is known for its height much more so than its volume (which is not terribly considerable), but references to the exact height of the falls have been quite varied over the years.
 Many early sources cite the falls as standing a total of 1,847 feet in all, and some claim this to be in a single, uninterrupted fall (which is simply not the case).
 Other sources have suggested a height of as much as 2,756 feet – a figure which would have to take into account the talus cascades below the actual bottom of the falls down to the confluence with the Nærøyelva at the valley floor.
-We had previously estimated the height to be about 2,475 feet, but have re-examined the topographic maps after surveying the falls in person and have re-adjusted our estimate to just over 2,300 feet accordingly.
+We had previously listed the height of the falls at approximately 2,475 feet, and have since re-evaluated our estimates multiple times due to increasingly accurate and more detailed topographic data becoming available.

 Though the small drainage area which feeds into Kjelfossen precludes significant volume throughout the year, during the spring and early summer months when snow is melting and rain is falling consistently, Kjelfossen is a rather impressive waterfall.
 By late autumn it will be diminished considerably without consistent rain and may effectively freeze dry during the winter.

 Kjelfossen is the Official name of this waterfall.

 Once again thanks to the pronunciation found in the Norwegian language, this waterfall has held several variations in the spelling of its name.
 Kjelfossen is proper (pronounced “Shell-fossen”), but Kjels, Kjells, Kile, Keel and Keil have also been used as prefixes at some point or another.

 While nowhere near as powerful or grand as many of Norway’s other waterfall, Kjelfossen’s great height and immensely simple accessibility among a major tourist destination makes it a waterfall of global significance that can (and should) be sought out by any who visit the area.